BlueDragn/rock-paper-scissor/README.md

 ## Welcome! 👋

-This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) and developed as part of [Chingu](https://www.chingu.io/) **Solo Project.**

 ## Table of contents